-- (a) Only practitioners registered under § 11.6; individuals given limited recognition under § 11.9(a) or (b) or § 11.16; or individuals admitted pro hac vice as provided in § 41.5(a) or § 42.10(c) are permitted to represent others before the Office in patent matters. - (b) Post employment agreement of former Office employee.
+(a) Only practitioners registered under § 11.6; individuals given limited recognition under § 11.9(a) or (b) or § 11.16; or individuals admitted pro hac vice as provided in § 41.5(a) or 42.10(c) of this chapter are permitted to represent others before the Office in patent matters.

+(b) Post employment agreement of former Office employee.
 No individual who has served in the patent examining corps or elsewhere in the Office may practice before the Office after termination of his or her service, unless he or she signs a written undertaking agreeing:

-(1) To not knowingly act as agent or attorney for or otherwise represent or assist in any manner the representation of any other person:
+(1) To not knowingly act as agent or attorney for or otherwise represent any other person: